-Picking products involves too much researching time, you have to analyze the demand, competition, sales rank, price history, and other metrics.
+Picking products involves too much research time, you have to analyze the demand, competition, sales rank, price history and other metrics.

-With Amz Online Arbitrage, you can find profitable products available for deals which is taken from various online stores.
+With Amz Online Arbitrage, you can find profitable products available for deals that are taken from various online stores.

 Amz Online Arbitrage searches for 1000+ online stores and scans millions of products, so you don't have to spend your time.